-Dr Petros Chamakiotis (BSc, MSc, PhD, FHEA) is an Associate Professor of Management at ESCP Business School (Madrid Campus), the Chair of the IFIP WG 9.5 'Our Digital Lives', and a Visiting Senior Lecturer at the University of Sussex Business School where he is affiliated with the DigIT Research Centre.
-Petros was earlier in the UK where he earned his MSc in Management and Strategic Information Systems and later his PhD in the same area with the support of a scholarship from the Engineering and Physical Sciences Research Council (EPSRC), and subsequently held positions at Royal Holloway, University of London (2013–2015), and was appointed Lecturer (equivalent to Assistant Professor) at the University of Sussex (2015–2019).
+Petros read Economics at the University of Piraeus and then moved to the University of Bath in the UK where he earned his MSc in Management and Strategic Information Systems and later his PhD in the same area with the support of a scholarship from the Engineering and Physical Sciences Research Council (EPSRC).
+He subsequently held a postdoctoral position at Royal Holloway, University of London (2013–2015), and was appointed Lecturer (equivalent to Assistant Professor) at the University of Sussex (2015–2019).
 He obtained Fellowship status of the Higher Education Academy (FHEA) in 2016 and tenure in 2017.
-Petros has also held visiting teaching positions at Birkbeck, University of London (2015) and the University of Valencia.
+While at Sussex, Petros held visiting teaching positions at Birkbeck, University of London and the University of Valencia.
 He has supervised one PhD student to completion (2016–2019), he is currently supervising two GEPhD students, and he has been a PhD EE at King's College London (2021).

 His research and teaching interests focus on the impact of Information Systems (IS) on work and society.
 Within this context, his research has largely focused on IS–mediated envirornments, such as hybrid work, digital platforms, online communities, and virtual teams.
 His research is also driven by societal challenges and he has thus been (co-)leading projects exploring IS use/adoption in the Global South (2016–present) and the context of forced migration (2018–present).
 He has generated research income from prestigous funders—such as The British Academy—and, to date, he has published more than 60 papers in peer-reviewed journals, edited collections, and international conference proceedings.
 Additionally, Petros maintains strong links with the professional community, e.g., through workshops, speeches/panels at practitioner events and other forms of (often online) research dissemination activities, for example: